Wesley-DeMontigny/OmegaSwitch/README.md

 This produces the executable `main` in the build directory.

 # Usage

-The command-line options below mirror the text printed by `Settings.cpp`.

 | Category | Option | Description |
 | --- | --- | --- |